Ros Noonan

-Rosslyn Joy Noonan CNZM (née Shaw, born 1946) is a New Zealand politician and trade unionist.
+Rosslyn Joy Noonan CNZM (née Shaw; born 1946) is a New Zealand politician and trade unionist.
 She was an organiser for several trade unions and the Labour Party and served for a time in local government.
 Later she served as New Zealand's Human Rights Commissioner.

 Biography

 Early life

-Rosslyn Joy "Ros" Shaw was born in 1946 to journalist parents.
+Noonan was born Rosslyn Joy Shaw was born in 1946 to journalist parents.
 Her father was Trevor Shaw, who worked as a reporter for The New Zealand Herald.
-Much of her early childhood was spent overseas, first in Nigeria and the then in the Belgian Congo before returning to New Zealand and finishing school at Auckland Girls' Grammar.
-She later married Michael A. Noonan, a prominent New Zealand filmmaker and producer with whom she had two children.
+Much of her early childhood was spent overseas, first in Nigeria and the then in the Belgian Congo before returning to New Zealand and completing her secondary education at Auckland Girls' Grammar School.
+She later married Michael A. Noonan, a New Zealand filmmaker and producer with whom she had two children.